404notfound-erdosbootcampproject/reddit_analysis/README.md

 ## Features that Influence Popularity

+Our goal is to "catch on early" to the fact that a post is becoming popular.
+On the outset of our project, we decided to collect the following features.

+Number of early comments:
+The most direct thing one might expect to do is to see whether the post has quickly generated a lot of discussion.
+We therefore gather data on how many (top-level) comments there are on a post within an initial time period.
+There is of course a tradeoff here: the shorter the time period, the less nascent discussion we get to observe, but the longer the time period, the longer we have to wait to act on our results!
+In balancing this tradeoff, we decided that our initial time period should be ((one hour.))

+Title and body length:
+The coarsest observation one can make about a post is simply how long it is.
+It is quite sensible to expect a priori that this should affect the resulting popularity of the post.
+Short posts might become more popular: after all, there is a reason "too long; didn't read" (TL;DR) has become a common acronym!
+On the other hand, long posts might also become more popular: after all, there's more content to discuss!
+In any case

+Sentiment analysis (ended up not used!):

 ## Model
 After classifying posts as "popular" (class=1) and "not popular" (class = 0), we found that ((30%)) of the posts were popular.
 Therefore we aimed to have a model that correctly classified posts significantly more than ((70%)) of the time.